 15. Shoreline: natural environment - three points.
 For the purposes of this subsection A.15, "shoreline: natural environment" means marine, lake or river shoreline and its associated wetlands designated as a natural environment in an adopted shoreline master plan under chapter 90.58 RCW, the Shoreline Management Act of 1971.
-To be eligible as shoreline: natural environment, the property enrolling must feature a plant community in which native plants are dominant, adjacent to the water and be greater than twenty five feet in length, and provide additional buffer width.
+To be eligible as shoreline: natural environment, the property enrolling must feature a plant community in which native plants are dominant, adjacent to the water and be greater than twenty-five feet in length, and provide additional buffer width.
 The buffer width must be at least twenty-five percent greater than the buffer required by regulation.
 Credit for this resource cannot overlap with credit for the shoreline conservancy environment category;

-He.))
+16.))
 Significant plant or ecological site - five points.
 For the purposes of this subsection ((A.16.))

-B.14, "significant plant or ecological site" means((a)) an area ((with a naturally occurring concentrations of those plants defined as being monitor species and meeting the criteria for native plant communities by the Washington state Department of Natural Resources as of April 1, 2005, or an old growth forest stand at least ten acres in size)) that meets criteria for Element Occurrence established under the Washington Natural Heritage Program authorized by chapter 79.70 RCW.
+B.14, "significant plant or ecological site" means((:)) an area ((with a naturally occurring concentrations of those plants defined as being monitor species and meeting the criteria for native plant communities by the Washington state Department of Natural Resources as of April 1, 2005, or an old growth forest stand at least ten

+Program authorized by chapter 79.70 RCW.
 An Element Occurrence is a particular, on-the-ground observation of a rare species or ecosystem.
-An eligible site must be listed ((in the Natural Heritage Date Base)) as an Element Occurrence by the Washington Natural Heritage Program as of ((April 1, 2005)) the date of the application((a)) or be identified ((by an)) as a property that meets the criteria for an Element Occurrence.
+An eligible site must be listed ((in the Natural Heritage Date Base)) as an Element Occurrence by the Washington Natural Heritage Program as of ((April 1, 2005)) the date of the application((5)) or be identified ((by an)) as a property that meets the criteria for an Element Occurrence.
 The identification must be confirmed by a qualified expert acceptable to the department ((confirming that qualified species are present on the property)).
 The department will notify the Washington Natural Heritage Program of any verified element occurrence on an enrolling property.
 Commercial nurseries, arboretums or other maintained garden sites with native or nonnative plantings are ineligible for this category;